darkrelics/eidolon-engine/documentation/incremental-story.md

 **IMPORTANT: The Poller's Role**

-The ops-segment-poller Lambda (triggered every minute by EventBridge) has THREE specific jobs:
+The ops-segment-poller Lambda (triggered every minute by EventBridge) uses a **two-query approach** for different segment scenarios:

-1. **Retry Stuck Segments**: Find pending/processing mechanical segments >5 minutes old and re-queue them to SEGMENT_QUEUE_URL
-2. **Advance Ready Segments**: Find processed segments within 30 seconds of EndTime and queue them to STORY_ADVANCEMENT_QUEUE
+**Query 1 - Segments Approaching Expiry** (within 90 seconds):
+- Finds ALL segments that will expire before the next poll (90-second buffer)
+- For processed segments: Queues them to STORY_ADVANCEMENT_QUEUE for normal advancement
-3. **Recovery**: Find expired unprocessed segments and mark them as exceptional to protect players from system failures
+- For unprocessed segments: Marks them as "exceptional" (protecting players from failures), then queues for advancement

+**Query 2 - Stuck Mechanical Segments**:
+- Finds mechanical segments where:
+  - StartTime > 5 minutes ago (stuck threshold)
+  - EndTime > 90 seconds from now (enough time to retry)
+  - ProcessingStatus is "pending" or "processing"
+- Resets stuck "processing" segments to "pending"
+- Re-queues them to SEGMENT_QUEUE_URL for retry

 **The poller does NOT**:
 - Initially queue mechanical segments (that happens immediately at creation)